Red eggs are perhaps the brightest symbol of Greek Easter, representing the blood of Christ and rebirth.

 Here is a simple method that will leave your eggs shiny and bright!

 - 1 x sachet Greek red food dye

 - 2 x L (8 cups) warm water

 - oil (for polishing)

-- Wash the eggs well in cool water and add them to the saucepan in a single layer (or cook in two batches if necessary – if eggs are crowded in the pan they will not colour evenly).
+- Wash the eggs well in cool water and add them to the saucepan in a single layer (or cook in two batches if necessary - if eggs are crowded in the pan they will not colour evenly).
 Stir occasionally and very gently.
-Bring water to a boil.
+Bring water to the boil.
 Simmer, uncovered, for 15 minutes, then gently remove the eggs and place under cool water.

 - Polish the eggs with paper cloth and olive oil.

 Here are some tips that will leave your eggs shiny & bright: